micmejia/bible-dump/NKJV/John/John 6.md

 But Simon Peter answered Him, "Lord, to whom shall we go?
 You have the words of eternal life.

 ###### 69
-Also we have come to believe and know that You are the [^q]Christ, the Son of the living God."
+Also we have come to believe and know that You are the Christ, the Son of the living God."

 ###### 70
 Jesus answered them, "Did I not choose you, the twelve, and one of you is a devil?"